uc-cdis/gen3.org/content/resources/user/submit-data/sower.md

     ```
     guid	urls	size	md5	acl
     c146a966-7617-4f2f-b628-57a5f11de879	s3://1000genomes/sequence_indices/20091216_20100311.stats.csv	745	613ccfbc68287db60c663519dab6a4ff	['*']
     ```

-- The submission files can be now prepared for the `core_metadata_collection` node following the instructions described in the [data submission](https://gen3.org/resources/user/submit-data/).
+- The submission files for the metadata can be now prepared for the `core_metadata_collection` node following the instructions described in the [data submission](https://gen3.org/resources/user/submit-data/#4-submit-additional-project-metadata).
+Metadata can be then submitted in Windmill or using the Gen3 SDK.